The 2021 scholarship application is now closed.

 - Tuition Waivers: Tuition waivers granted by educational institutions, which are renewable in some cases

 - Work Study Grants: Grants for working culinary professionals that cover expenses from programs offering experiential learning at farms, fisheries, wineries, and other venues of food production, under the auspices of the Jean-Louis Palladin Professional Work/Study program

 International students may qualify for many, but not all, of our scholarships, and are encouraged to apply.

 The program will reopen for applications in February 2022.

 JBF tuition waiver sponsors give the invaluable gift of education to aspiring culinarians around the country.
 None of this would be possible without the generosity of these sponsors, who have contributed tuition waivers to this year's program:

 Email us for information on becoming a tuition waiver sponsor.

 The Jean-Louis Palladin Professional Work/Study Grant

 Chef Jean-Louis Palladin is considered one of the culinary geniuses of the 20th century.
 He was a master of his craft, known for his creativity, passion, technique, and commitment to the very best.
 Jean-Louis was as much a teacher as a chef, encouraging and mentoring many while demanding perfection of himself and all around him.
 He was funny, laughed easily, and embraced life fully.

-For more guidelines and FAQs, please visit the Scholarship America website.
+For guidelines and FAQs, please visit this page.